brikis98/yevgeniy-brikman-homepage/_posts/2013-01-19-mysql-error-last-packet-sent-to-server.md

 I just spent a few weeks battling a strange, infrequent, hard-to-reproduce error when using JDBC to talk to MySQL.
-After about a dozen experiments, I think I've finally found a solution and I've decided to capture the details here, since my online searches didn't turn up this particular answer anywhere else.
+After about a dozen experiments, I think I've finally found a solution, and I've decided to capture the details here, since my online searches didn't turn up this particular answer anywhere else.